What can be recycled and where does it go?

 Materials that can be co-mingled with single-stream recycling include:

-- Fiber, which includes newspaper, office paper and cardboard
+- Fiber, which includes newspaper, office paper, phone books and cardboard

 - Tin/Metal (bi-metal)